Rebecca Peterson: Playing style

 Peterson is one of the most aggressive tennis players on tour.
 Her most significant shot is forehand, that she also stated in interview with Live Tennis Italy: "My best shot is the forehand and I try to play by always varying the shot and looking for new solutions."
-In another interview, Peterson's former coach Thomas Högstedt talked about his impression of Peterson: "Rebecca knows a lot about how she feels herself, other big players maybe more just see how they beat the opponent - if you win the first set then you put in extra gear and decide.
+In another interview, Peterson's former coach Thomas Högstedt talked about his impression of Peterson: "Rebecca knows a lot about how she feels herself, other big players maybe more just see how they beat the opponent – if you win the first set then you put in extra gear and decide.
 It is easy to feel after you are nervous or tired, but the best do not think so much about how they themselves feel.
 They only think about how to mentally crack the opponent.
 It's something she needs to work on.
 I think that bit is very important."
 Speaking about her game, Hogstedt says: "She has an incredibly good forehand, plays a bit like a men's player with quite a lot of topspin...
 Very serious, incredibly well trained."
 Her dad, Mart Peterson, who has also been her coach for most of her career, says: "Hogstedt has helped my daughter a lot and made her tougher.
 It has been a lot of help.
 She has become tougher against herself and tougher against her opponents."

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Merida Open.
+Current through the 2023 Guadalajara Open.